 Model update

-In this task, a model for recognition is updated by contributors defined as model_engineer
+In this task, a model for recognition is updated by contributors defined as model_engineer.

 Assets

 For this procedure, two sets of assets are required.
-One for the model_creator
+One for the model_creator and one for model_contributor.
+Possible examples for these assets can be found in substrate-client-decentralml/assets.

-Here's an example of the code and assets for the model_creator
+Here's an example of the code and assets for the model_creator:

 model_creator